leapcode/soledad/docs/incoming_box.rst

 Preffix Namespaces
 ~~~~~~~~~~~~~~~~~~

-The Trusted Application code responsible for writing messages through Soledad
+The Trusted Application code responsible for delivering messages into Soledad
-Server ``Incoming Box`` endpoint MUST specify a dedicated "namespace" that it
+Server ``Incoming Box`` endpoint MUST specify as a request parameter the
-desires to use and be authorized to write into it.
-This is done so Soledad can
+dedicated namespace that it desires to use and be authorized to write into it.
-list, filter, flag, fetch and reserve only messages known to the Trusted
+This is done so Soledad can list, filter, flag, fetch and reserve only messages
-Application, avoiding to mix operations with blobs from the global namespace or
+known to the Trusted Application, avoiding to mix operations with blobs from
-messages from another Trusted Application.
+the global namespace or messages from another Trusted Application.

 LIST commands
 ~~~~~~~~~~~~~